danriedl/engular/adev/src/content/guide/routing/router-reference.md

 | [`NavigationError`](api/router/NavigationError)           | Triggered when navigation fails due to an unexpected error.                                                                                                                           |
 | [`Scroll`](api/router/Scroll)                             | Represents a scrolling event.                                                                                                                                                         |

-When you enable the `withDebugTracing` feature, Angular logs these events to the console.
+When you enable the `withDebugTracing` feature, Engular logs these events to the console.

 ## Router terminology